Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Mean field description

 \subsection{Bistability}

-In analogy with the experimental observations, the mean field theory predicts bistable behavior, illustrated in Fig.~\ref{Fig:Hysteresis}, where we show the results of numerically integrating Eq.~\eqref{Eq:GP_BoseHubbard} while adiabatically ramping up and down the tunneling rate.
+In analogy with experimental observations \cite{labouvie_bistability_2016}, the mean field theory predicts bistable behavior, illustrated in Fig.~\ref{Fig:Hysteresis}, where we show the relative particle number of the lossy site for an adiabatic ramping up and down of the tunneling rate.
 At zero tunneling rate, the central site is decoupled, such that the dissipation will simply empty it within a time of the order of $\gamma^{-1}$.
-When on the other hand the tunneling is very large tunneling currents can easily compensate for the losses, resulting in a steady state with large occupation.
+When on the other hand the tunneling is very large, particle currents can easily compensate for the losses, resulting in a steady state with large occupation.
 At intermediate tunneling rates, the occupation depends on the system history.
-When starting from a central site with low occupation, the large interaction energy difference between the central site and its first neighbor prevents tunneling in the same way as in the self-trapping regime of the bosonic Josephson junction~\cite{smerzi_quantum_1997,meier_josephson_2001,albiez_direct_2005,secli_signatures_2021}.
-When, on the other hand, starting from a central site with the same occupation as its neighbours, the tunneling is efficient and the occupation remains high.
+When starting from a central site with low occupation, the large interaction energy difference between the central site and its first neighbour prevents tunneling in the same way as in the self-trapping regime of the bosonic Josephson junction~\cite{smerzi_quantum_1997,meier_josephson_2001,albiez_direct_2005,secli_signatures_2021}.
+Modes on both sides of the dissipative system remain mostly undepleted.
+When, on the other hand, starting from a central site with the same occupation as its neighbours, the tunneling is efficient and the relative occupation remains close to one.

-With an adiabatically slow increase of $J$ starting from zero, the system will move along the lower stable branch.
+With a slow adiabatic increase of $J$ starting from zero, the system will move along the lower stable branch.
 The opposite happens when starting at large tunneling strengths and sweeping down along the upper stable branch.
 For large and small values of $J$ both branches overlap, but for $J_{min}<J<J_{max}$ the system is bistable.
-When the steady-state is situated on the lower branch the effect of self-trapping at the centre stifles large streams of atoms, causing the reservoir modes on both sides of the dissipative system to remain mostly undepleted.
-A steady state on the upper branch is characterized by large particle streams that account for the losses in the centre and fix the occupation number there at a relative filling close to one.

-The hysteretic behavior is in direct analogy with that of the coherently driven nonlinear resonator, that is at the mean field level described by \cite{labouvie_bistability_2016,reeves_bistability_nodate}
+The hysteretic behavior is in direct analogy with that of the coherently driven nonlinear resonator, that is at the mean field level described by \cite{drummond_quantum_1980}